kartikderasari/Azure-Fundamentals-Notes/Module 4.md

 ## What are Availability Zones?

 - Availability Zones (AZes) are basically isolated data center locations under each region which are there to ensure if one AZ is down then others are up & running to keep the services active.

+## What are Region pairs?

+- Each region is paired with another region under one geography to ensure that the services are running if the whole region stops working under any circumstances.
+Region pairs are also useful to roll out Azure updates turn-by-turn.